 Mentors for the REU program are members of the Department of Ecology and Evolutionary Biology at KU.
 Additionally, some faculty are members of the Biodiversity Institute (BI) or the Kansas Biological Survey (KBS).
-In 2015, some of the mentors are teams consisting of a graduate student and faculty member (see the project page for more details).
-For 2015 the mentors are:
+For 2017 the mentors are:

 Models of disease transmission